laelbarlow/amoebae/README.md

 prediction for all genes among several genomes.
 AMOEBAE addresses analyses which are too cumbersome to be performed via webservices or simple scripts and yet require a level of detail and flexibility not offered by large-scale analysis workflows.
-AMOEBAE may be useful for analyzing the distribution of homologues of up to approximately 30 genes/proteins among a sampling of no more than approximately 100 eukaryotic genomes.
+AMOEBAE is useful for analyzing the distribution of homologues of up to approximately 30 genes/proteins among a sampling of no more than approximately 100 eukaryotic genomes, especially when follow-up with custom phylogenetic analysis is planned.

 AMOEBAE serves this purpose by providing several unique features.
 The core functionality of AMOEBAE is to run sequence similarity searches with multiple